mathiasertl/django-ca/README.md

 1. Set up a secure certification authority in a few minutes.
 2. Manage your entire certificate authority from the command line and/or via Djangos admin interface.
-3. Written in pure Python using [pyOpenSSL](pythonhosted.org/pyOpenSSL/) and the ORM of [Django](https://www.djangoproject.com/).
+3. Written in pure Python using [pyOpenSSL](pythonhosted.org/pyOpenSSL/) and [Django](https://www.djangoproject.com/).
 4. Get email notifications about certificates about to expire.
 5. Support for certificate revocation lists (CRLs) and OCSP (both have to be hosted separately).